Gradient Schr\"odinger Operators, Manifolds with Density and applications

-\item A complete gradient steady solition of finite type whose scalar curvature does not change sign is Ricci flat.
+\item A complete $\phi-$parabolic gradient steady soliton whose scalar curvature does not change sign is Ricci flat.
 Moreover, if $\phi$ is not constant then it is a product of a Ricci flat manifold with $\r $.
 Also, $\Sigma$ is diffeomorphic to $\r ^n$.